Tracey Heatherington

 Environmental anthropology, Anthropocene studies, political ecology of nature conservation, multi-species ethnography, power & resistance, critique of neoliberalism, sustainable food systems, ethnographic writing and reflexivity, anthropological engagements with fiction. |

 I continue the critical study of biodiversity conservation at a broader scale, in relation to plant genetic resources for food and agriculture.
-My current research examines diverse cultural projects of seed banking and seed saving, including the envisioned role of agricultural science, technology and institutions in international efforts to adapt to climate change.
+My ongoing research examines diverse cultural projects of seed banking and seed saving, including the envisioned role of agricultural science, technology and institutions in international efforts to adapt to climate change.
 I consider how world food security is shaped not only by changing environments, but also by how we frame understandings, ethical commitments and collaborations we articulate in response to them.

 Publications

 2021.
 Heatherington, Tracey.
 “Havens Against the Blight: Daydreaming Agriculture in the Future Past”, in Moveable Gardens: Itineraries and Sanctuaries of Memory, Virginia Nazarea and Terese Gagnon, eds., pp.199-222.
 University of Arizona Press.
+JSTOR

 2021.
 Heatherington, Tracey.
 “Fertility’s Fate: Agrarian Anxieties and the Social Life of Seeds”, in Seedways: The circulation, control and care of plants in a warmer world, Beppe Karlsson and Annika Rabo, eds.
 Series: Kungl.
 Konferenser 104, pp. 207-226.
 Royal Swedish Academy of Letters, History and Antiquities.
 Open access.

 2020.
 Heatherington, Tracey.
 “Seeds” in The Anthropocene Unseen: A Lexicon, pp. 404-409.
 Cymene Howe and Anand Pandian, eds.
-Punctum Books, 2020.
+Punctum Books.
 Open access.

 Awards